Articles tagged with: Cashflow Model

 Share

-#1 Financial Spreadsheet Modelling – Please Think of Others
+Mine Financial Modelling – Please Think of Others

 Mining Cashflow modeling

-In my current role as a mining consultant I am often required to review spreadsheet cost models or cashflow models built by others.
-Some of these spreadsheets can be monsters, using numerous worksheets, cross-linking between worksheet cells, and having hard wired numbers inside cell formulas.
+In my role as a mining consultant I am often required to review spreadsheet cost models or cashflow models built by others.
+Some of these spreadsheets can be monsters, incorporating multiple worksheets, cross-linking between worksheet cells, and having hard wired numbers inside cell formulas.

-Some of the models I have reviewed will build the entire operating cost (mining, processing, G&A) in one file.
-They will build in the capital cost too and finally provide the economic model… all in one!
+Some of the models I have reviewed will build the entire operating cost (mining, processing, G&A) in one grand file.
+They will build in the capital cost too and finally provide the economic model… all in one spreadsheet!

-This makes the model very complex and difficult to follow the logic.
-Sometimes your gut feel says there must be formula or linkage errors in there somewhere but you just can’t find them.
-In these types of models more focus is spent trying to figure out the formula logic than actually looking at the validity of the inputs and output.
+This makes the model very complex to audit and it becomes difficult to follow the logic.
+Sometimes gut feel says there are formula or linkage errors in there somewhere but you just can’t find them.
+In these types of models my focus is on trying to figure out the formula logic than actually looking at the validity of the inputs and output.

-It seems that only the model developer can really work with these spreadsheets and the rest of us can just hope they have done everything correctly.
+It seems that only the model developer can really work with these spreadsheets and the rest of us can just hope that they have created everything correctly.

 Over the years, I have learned that there is an art to creating a clear, concise, and auditable cashflow model (or cost model).
-Once in awhile you come across one that is well crafted and is not an example of someone saying “look how clever I am”.
+Once in awhile you come across one that is well crafted and isn’t an example of someone trying to show how clever they are.

-In building the spreadsheet models I have learned to not try to do too much in the same model, especially if several different technical people are involved in its foundation.
-Other suggestions are:
+In building the spreadsheet models I have learned to not do too much within the same model, especially if different people are involved in its foundation.
+My other suggestions are:

 • Color coded input cells differently than formula cells.